limansky/limansky_me/posts/2017-02-02-generating-sql-queries-with-shapeless.md

 <!--more-->

-First let's define our type class for statement generators:
+First, let's define our type class for statement generators:

 ```Scala
 trait StatementGenerator[A] {